chromilo/udacity-suse-scholarship/README.md

 3. Are you facing any challenges or blockers?

 ---

+Day 41:
+1. Yesterday I booked my Okta exam and lesson 11, skipped the Okta Udemy course.
+What a waste of $35 on a course, the trainer does not know how to teach.
+Instead I went through all the Okta materials and practiced on oktapreview.com tenant.
+2. Today I counted all members who have not completed the course and on the worst case, there are 40/64 who still have not finished.
+Continued studying for my Okta exam.
+Posted my updates to my GitHub repo.
+3. Got some help on a possible docker image type for golang alpine go-helloworld app on an RPi 3.
+Just need some time to try it out.

 Day 40:
 1. Yesterday I finished lesson 11, skipping lesson 12 (python), finished lesson 13 of Okta Udemy course.
 I also took the free sample exam from the site.
 I started updating our tracking list to figure out who in #st_canada is done with Cloud native course by scouring through slack any updates from members.
 2. Today I will book my Okta exam and continue studying.
 I submitted an EasyPoll to #st_canada channel to get a sense of who has finished the course so we can win the highly coveted Study Team Competition award for this coming Wednesday July 28.
 Posted my updates to my GitHub repo.